 (b) Fundamentally, economic and intrinsic value of equity shares of all the 39 Central Government PSUs in which major disinvestments have been made, are computed and collated based on Selected Network of Pricing Methods.
 Aplombically, different economic values for different methods of pricing are found.
-Since each method of pricing have imparted different economic values, to test the validity of the 'null hypothesis' parametric approach of statistical tests by applying the technique of analysis of one way variance (ANOVA) to Selected Network of Pricing Methods have been conducted to draw ological and plausible conclusion.
-As a sequel, strong and statistically significant evidences have been found, which, a posteriori reject the validity of the 'null hypothesis' that the means of derived economic values based on the Selected Network of Pricing Methods are equal.
-These ological research findings strategically, economically, objectively, intrinsically and statistically emphasis, the need and motivations both for the acquirer and the divestor, to undoubtedly desideratum the use of the Selected Network of Pricing Methods for determining range of economic values, inter alia, to compare cost and benefit of synergy vs. anergy of disinvestment strategy.

-Besides, strong, economically and statistically significant evidences are also found which suggest the use of SVA, NPV, MVAA methods which are relatively more scientific, modern and value driven in the implementation of the intended strategy of valuation and pricing of disinvestment To buttress the above mentioned findings, PSUs-wise and method-wise descriptive statistics in the form of Mean, Median, Standard Deviation, Kurtosis, Skewness, Range - Minimum and Maximum of derived economic values are computed and collated.
+Since each method of pricing have imparted different economic values, to test the validity of the "null hypothesis" parametric approach of statistical tests by applying the technique of analysis of one way variance (ANOVA) to Selected Network of Pricing Methods have been conducted to draw ological and plausible conclusion As a sequel, strong and statistically significant evidences have been found, which, a posteriori reject the validity of the 'null hypothesis' that the means of derived economic values based on the Selected Network of Pricing Methods are equal.
+These ological research findings strategically, economically, objectively, intrinsically and statistically emphasis the need and motivations both for the acquirer and the divestor, to undoubtedly, desideratum the use the Selected Network of Pricing Methods for determining range of economic values, inter alia, to compare cost and benefit of synergy vs. anergy of disinvestment strategy.
+Besides, strong, economically and statistically significant evidences are also found which suggest the use of SVA, NPV, MVAA methods which are relatively more scientific, modern and value driven in the implementation of the intended strategy of valuation and pricing of disinvestment.
+To buttress the above mentioned findings, PSUs-wise and method-wise descriptive statistics in the form of Mean, Median, Standard Deviation, Kurtosis, Skewness, Range - Minimum and Maximum of derived economic values are computed and collated.
 The observed results of descriptive statistic suggests that range of economic values derived by employing each Selected Methods of Pricing imparted diagonally different values which help developed the negotiating capabilities in the process of due diligence.
-Moreover, the dynamics of derived range of economic values help convince all the concerned stakeholders, the strategic impact of disinvestment vs. investment This comparison of different economic values of a share of PSUs compel the internal stake-holders to practice the holistic concept of 'integrated marketing' approach for management of disinvestment, sustainable economic value can be added and wealth can be created and retained in India for the welfare of the citizens.
+Moreover, the dynamics of derived range of economic values help convince all the concerned stakeholders the strategic impact of disinvestment vs. investment.

-(c) Disinvestment price of shares of PSUs are also compared and collated with derived economic values based on SNPM.
+(c) Disinvestment Yearwise (DY) Mean Value of Disinvestment Prices (MVDP) of shares of PSUs are also compared and collated with Mean Value of Derived economic Prices (MVDEP) based on SNPM.
 The observed research results establish the fact of under-pricing of shares of a portfolio of disinvested PSUs.
-Strong and economically significant evidence of under-pricing are also found based on fundamental comparison of derived economic values of Selected Network of Pricing Methods with mean value of disinvestment price.
-Fundamentally the economic loss due to under realisations is more than the amount realised from the disinvestments, ranging from per equity share (of Rs.10/-) under realisation of Rs.86.83 for 1991-92, Rs 74.61 for 1992-93, Rs.31 95 for 1994-95 and Rs.43 00 for 1995-96 respectively Moreover, strong economic evidences are found, which makes the use of NPV, SVA, MVAA methods of pricing a desideratum, for fetching better economic realisations, which were not tried by the sovereign divestor in the past.
+Strong and economically significant evidence of under-pricing are also found based on fundamental comparison of derived economic values of Selected Network of Pricing Methods with mean value of Disinvestment Price.
+Fundamentally the economic loss due to under realisations is more than the amount realised from the disinvestments, ranging from per equity share (of Rs.10/-) under realisation of Rs.86.83 for 1991-92, Rs.74.61 for 1992-93, Rs.31.95 for 1994-95 and Rs.43.00 for 1995-96 respectively.
+Moreover, strong economic evidences are found, which makes the use of NPV, SVA, MVAA methods of pricing a desideratum, for fetching better economic realisations, which were not tried by the sovereign divestor in the past.
+The above observations are presented in the tabular form as under: